 You are welcome and encouraged to visit your school and observe its operation and activities.
-Please report to the office upon entering the building and sign-in.
-Upon entering the building for the first time you may be required to pass a brief criminal background check which will be kept on file in our office.
-Once the background check is completed and found to be free of disqualifying offenses, you will be given a visitor's badge that you will need to wear during your visit.
+You must have a previously approved background check on file through our school corporation's SafeVisitor system.
+Once approved, please report to the office upon entering the building and sign in.
+You will be given a visitor's badge that you will need to wear during your visit.

 Our policy requires that all doors, with the exception of the front doors, are locked during school hours.
 Visitors are only allowed to enter through the front doors of the school and must wear a visitor's badge at all times during regular school hours.
 This policy is necessary to ensure the safety of all our students.
 Any person in the building who has not signed-in or is unauthorized to be in the school building will be escorted to the school office.
 Anyone not adhering to the policy is subject to being banned from the building.

 Please remember, this policy was implemented for the safety of the students at Edgewood Primary School.
 Should you desire a conference with your child's teacher other than parent-teacher conferences, please call the teacher to arrange a time which will be convenient to all concerned.

 Please do not come to school and expect your child's teacher to have an unscheduled conference.
 The teacher cannot interrupt classroom instruction or leave children unattended.
-Additionally, each teacher has a block of 90 minutes uninterrupted time to teach reading/language arts.
 Please check your child's time with the teacher so that appointments can be arranged around this time.